What you really need to know about evergreen hedges for privacy

 Daniel’s top recommendation for a hedge for privacy is Portuguese Laurel, which has glossy dark green leaves and red stems.

 We had a Portuguese Laurel hedge all round my childhood home in Surrey.
+My mother simply planted sticks of it straight into the ground, and it turned into a hedge within a couple of years.
 It withstood droughts, bad winters and torrential rain.
-It grew quickly and easily.
-My mother simply planted sticks of it in the ground.

-However, it did get really big.
+However, it grew quickly and did get really big.
 My father had a strange aversion to pruning, so we eventually had a forest around us.
 You could easily avoid this by pruning regularly.